smkent/3d/docs/index.md

-# 3D printing guide and reference for the Sovol SV06 Plus
+# 3D printing with the Sovol SV06 Plus

 Several months after getting my 3D printer, I'm introducing others to the world of 3D printing!
 This site serves as a guide and reference for 3D printing with